jilavsky/SAXS_IgorCode/README.md

 **The current stable release version is July 2025.
 This version is for Igor Pro 8.04, 9.02+, and 10.x**

 **The current BETA release is January 2026 beta.
-SUpports Igor 9.05 and 10.x**
+Supports Igor 9.05 and 10.x**

 **This code can be installed using Igor installer** from https://github.com/jilavsky/SAXS_IgorInstaller/tree/master/Igor_GitHub If you want to install one or more packages from here, download the latest version of